 And now my favorite thing about Nigerian culture – in Nigeria I’m skinny!
 Here, thick women, or let me be precise- overweight women are popular!
 Having extra weight and big tummy is associated with health, wealth and fertility.
 And that’s a real beauty to them (crazy how different countries see beauty differently, right?).
 I do not know how many times I heard that I “have to gain weight”, that I “look sick” and that “I have no curves”!
 It is a compliment here when somebody tells you “you’re getting fat”.
 Oh, cultures and diversities!
 Feels so good after years of suffering and starvation!

 Of course, I do not take their advice to “get fat”.
 Not because it is my obsession or priority to be “skinny”, but because of my health.
 I’m still trying to be beautiful but in a different way.

 Instead of putting makeup on with my morning coffee, I read articles about success, love, and happiness.
 Instead of tanning, I read books and write.
 I’m not hungry anymore, so I have much more love for myself and for others.
 My priority has become to be happy and to improve myself and the world around me.

-If it really makes you happy to change your body, go ahead!
-After all, the most important thing in life is to be happy.
-But if you have already changed eyebrows, lips, nose, and breast, and you are still not happy with yourself, maybe it’s time for you to work on beautifying the inside and to start doing what you love.
+If it really makes you happy to change your body, go ahead, I am not judging, moreover I am in support of whatever makes one happy!
+After all, that is the most important thing in life, happiness .
+But if you have already changed the look of your eyebrows, lips, nose, and breast, and you are still not happy with yourself, maybe it’s time for you to learn how to love yourself, work on beautifying the inside and to start doing what you love.
 Always remember, the beauty will fade with time, but your personality will remain forever.